Missing Data Imputation using Optimal Transport: Imputing Missing Values using OT

-Indeed, in \Cref{alg:rr_sinkhorn}, an imputation $\hat{\data}^t, t = 0, ..., t_{\text{max}}$ is updated starting from an initial guess $\hat{\data}^0$.
-The inner-most loop is dedicated to gradient-based updates of the parameter $\hat{\theta}_j$.
-Once this inner-most loop is finished, the $j$-th variable of $\hat{\bX}^t$ is updated using the last update of $\hat{\theta}_j$.
-This is then performed cyclically over all variables of $\hat{\bX}^t$, yielding $\hat{\data}^{t+1}$.
 In practice, several improvements on the generic \Cref{alg:meta_sinkhorn,alg:rr_sinkhorn} can be implemented: \begin{enumerate} \item To better estimate \Cref{eq:loss_batches}, one can sample several pairs of batches (instead of a single one) and define $\Lcal$ as the average of $S_\varepsilon$ divergences. \item For \Cref{alg:rr_sinkhorn} in a MCAR setting, instead of sampling in each pair two batches from $\hat{\bX}$, one of the two batches can be sampled with no missing value on the $j$-th variable, and the other with missing values on the $j$-th variable.
 This allows the imputations for the $j$-th variable to be fitted on actual non-missing values.
 This helps ensuring that the imputations for the $j$-th variable will have a marginal distribution close to that of non-missing values. \item The order in which the variables are imputed can be adapted.
 A simple heuristic is to impute variables in increasing order of missing values. \item During training, the loss can be hard to monitor due to the high variance induced by estimating \Cref{eq:loss_batches} from a few pairs of batches.
 Therefore, it can be useful to define a validation set on which fictional additional missing values are sampled to monitor the training of the algorithm, according to the desired accuracy score (e.g. MAE, RMSE or $W_2$ as in \Cref{sec:exps}). \end{enumerate} Note that \cref{enum:unsym_batches} is \textit{a priori} only legitimate in a MCAR setting.
-Indeed, under MAR or MNAR assumptions, the distribution of non-missing data is in general not equal to the original (unknown) distribution of missing data.\footnote{Consider as an example census data in which low/high income people are more likely to fail to answer an income survey than medium income people.}
+Indeed, under MAR or MNAR assumptions, the distribution of non-missing data is in general not equal to the original (unknown) distribution of missing data.\footnote{Consider as an example census data in which low/high income people are more likely to fail to answer an income survey than medium income people.} Finally, the use of Adam~\citep{kingma2014adam} compared to RMSprop in \Cref{alg:sinkhorn_imp} is motivated by empirical performance, but does not have a crucial impact on performance.
+It was observed however that the quality of the imputations given by \Cref{alg:sinkhorn_imp} seems to decrease when gradient updates with momentum are used.